MicrosoftDocs/architecture-center/docs/microservices/ci-cd-kubernetes.md

 It can be challenging to create a reliable CI/CD process for a microservices architecture.
 Individual teams must be able to release services quickly and reliably, without disrupting other teams or destabilizing the application as a whole.

 This article describes an example CI/CD pipeline for deploying microservices to Azure Kubernetes Service (AKS).
 Every team and project is different, so don't take this article as a set of hard-and-fast rules.
+Instead, it's meant to be a starting point for designing your own CI/CD process.

 The example pipeline described here was created for a microservices reference implementation called the Drone Delivery application, which you can find on [GitHub][ri].
 The application scenario is described [here](./model/domain-analysis.md).